Network-Initialized Monte Carlo Based on Generative Neural Networks

-{\it Introduction}\,---\, Monte Carlo (MC) method is a widely used numerical method to investigate problems in stastitical physics and quantum many-body systems.
-Although its complexity is generally polynomial when the sign problem is absent, the complexity can still be prohibitively high for certain quantum problems.
-In particular, quantum Monte Carlo simulations of generic interacting-fermion systems~\cite{BSS1981,Hirsch1983,Hirsch1985,Assaad2008,XuReview2019}, such as Hubbard model for correlated electrons \cite{Hirsch1983,Hirsch1985}, Holstein model for electron-phonon interaction~\cite{Scalettar1989,Noack1991}, and the spin-fermion model of non-Fermi-liquid~\cite{XYXu2017PRX,ZHLiu2019PNAS,XuReview2019}, to name a few, have very high complexity that scales at least to $\sim \beta N^3$ where $\beta=1/T$ is the inverse temperature and the $N=L^d$ the total site number for a lattice model in $d$-dimension (such type of Monte Carlo is termed as determinant quantum Monte Carlo (DQMC) where the complexity comes from the matrix operation on the fermion determinant).
-The situation worsens when one wants to study critical points like the novel quantum critical points ubiquitously present in the metal-insulator transition, pseudogap and non-Fermi-liquids, and dynamics and transport properties in high-temperature superconductivity, etc. This can largely be ascribed to that the widely-used Markov-chain Monte Carlo (MCMC) method with local updates (or the Metropolis algorithm) suffers from very long Markov-chain autocorrelation (scales with the system size to a high power) due to the critical slowing down.
+{\it Introduction}\,---\, Monte Carlo (MC) method is a widely used numerical method to investigate problems in statistical and quantum many-body physics.
+Although being generally polynomial when the sign problem is absent, the complexity of MC simulation can still be prohibitively high for certain challenging problems.
+In particular, quantum MC simulations of generic interacting fermion systems \cite{BSS1981,Hirsch1983,Hirsch1985,Assaad2008,XuReview2019}, such as Hubbard model for correlated electrons \cite{Hirsch1983,Hirsch1985}, Holstein model for electron-phonon interaction~\cite{Scalettar1989,Noack1991, ChuangChen2018,ChuangChen2019}, the spin-fermion model of non-Fermi liquid~\cite{XYXu2017PRX,ZHLiu2019PNAS,XuReview2019,WLJiang2021, YuzhiLiu2021}, and the momentum space QMC for quantum moir\'e systems \cite{XuZhang2021,JYLee2021,GPPan2021,XuZhang2021SC}, to name a few, have very high complexity that scales at least to $\sim \beta N^3$ where $\beta=1/T$ is the inverse temperature and the $N=L^d$ the total site number for a lattice model in $d$-dimension.
+Such type of MC approach for the many-electron problems is termed as determinant quantum Monte Carlo (DQMC) where the complexity comes from the matrix operation on the fermion determinant.
+The situation worsens when dealing with critical points like the novel quantum critical points ubiquitously present in the metal-insulator transition, pseudogap and non-Fermi liquids, and dynamics and transport properties in high-temperature superconductivity, etc. This can largely be ascribed to that the widely-used Markov-chain Monte Carlo (MCMC) method with local updates (or the Metropolis algorithm) suffers from very long Markov-chain autocorrelation that scales with the system size to a high power due to the critical slowing down.